Time management

 You can make a to-do list per day or week.

-If you opt for a weekly variant, mark your daily goals every morning.
+If you choose the weekly option, set your daily goals each morning.

 Write down your to-do list on paper or in an online application.